Mr-Un1k0d3r/DKMC/README.md

 # Don't Kill My Cat
 Tool that generate obfuscated shellcode that is stored inside of polyglot images.
-The image is 100% valid image and also 100% valid shellcode.
+The image is 100% valid and also 100% valid shellcode.
 The idea is too avoid sandbox analysis since it's a simple "legit" image.
 For now the tool rely on PowerShell the execute the final shellcode payload.

 # Basic Flow
 * Generate shellcode (meterpreter / Beacon)